jg925/java-minesweeper/README.md

 To avoid installing Eclipse, which I had used in a previous class [CS 2110 @ Cornell] on a different machine, I decided to use Gradle to run the tests.
 I referenced this [starter code](https://github.com/junit-team/junit5-samples/tree/main/junit5-jupiter-starter-gradle).

 Environment: OpenJDK 11 LTS & OpenJ9

+Progress:
+- Setup code and some directory structure